Nematicity-enhanced superconductivity in systems with a non-Fermi liquid behavior: Abstract

 \section{Abstract}

 We explore the interplay between nematicity~(spontaneous breaking of the sixfold rotational symmetry), superconductivity, and non-Fermi liquid behavior in partially flat-band models on the triangular lattice.
 A key result is that the nematicity (Pomeranchuk instability), which is driven by many-body effect and stronger in flat-band systems, enhances superconducting transition temperature in a systematic manner on the $T_{\rm c}$ dome.
-There, a $s_{x^2+y^2} -d_{x^2-y^2} - d_{xy}$-wave symmetry, in place of the conventional $d_{x^2-y^2}$-wave, governs the nematicity-enhanced pairing with a sharp rise in the $T_{\rm c}$ dome on the filling axis.
-When the sixfold symmetry is spontaneously broken, the pairing becomes more compact in real space than in the case when the symmetry is enforced.
+There, a plausible $s_{x^2+y^2} -d_{x^2-y^2} - d_{xy}$-wave symmetry, in place of the conventional $d_{x^2-y^2}$-wave, governs the nematicity-enhanced pairing with a sharp rise in the $T_{\rm c}$ dome on the filling axis.
+When the sixfold symmetry is spontaneously broken, the pairing interaction is shown to become stronger with more compact pairs in real space than when the symmetry is enforced.
 These are accompanied by a non-Fermi character of electrons in the partially flat bands with many-body interactions.

-\paragraph{\it Introduction.---}
+\section{Introduction}

-Strongly correlated systems have become an epitome in the condensed-matter physics, as exemplified by the high-temperature superconductivity in the cuprate~\cite{ Keimer2014}, and iron-based~~\cite{ Hosono2015} families with rich phase diagrams as hallmarked by the emergence of unconventional superconductivity, and a plethora of symmetry-broken phases such as spin and charge nematicity and stripe orders.
+Strongly correlated systems have become an epitome in the condensed-matter physics, as exemplified by the high-temperature superconductivity in the cuprate~\cite{ Keimer2014}, and iron-based~~\cite{ Hosono2015} families.
+These compounds exhibit rich phase diagrams as hallmarked by the emergence of unconventional superconductivity, and a plethora of symmetry-broken phases such as spin and charge nematicity and stripe orders.

 Quest for finding novel high-temperature superconductors spurs interests in exploring many-body systems with short-range repulsions but with~(nearly) flat subregions in the band dispersion arising from hopping beyond nearest neighbors or from lattice structures~\cite{Nogueira1996, Aoki2019}.
 These systems with dispersionless band portions permit numerous scattering channels for the electrons and can give rise to various exotic quantum phases such as spin and charge density waves~\cite{Kozii2019, Fernandes2020}, Mott insulating~\cite{Chen2020}, and bad-metallic phases~\cite{Huang2019}, as well as the formation of spatially extended Cooper pairs~\cite{Sayyad2020, Yuan2019}.